thijsi123/Is-this-a-TTS-program-/README.md

 # Is-this-a-TTS-program- (?)
-This might be the worst and most or should I say less organized tts 'application' ever made.
+This might be the worst and most or should I say least organized tts 'application' ever made.

 TESTED ON WINDOWS ONLY
 So...